quantum5/qcal/README.md

 The [French Republican calendar][0] was a calendar created and implemented during the French Revolution.

-It was also frequently known as the *French Republican Calendar*, but this was a misnomer: year 1 of the calendar started on 22 September 1792, the day after the [abolition of the monarchy][1] and the founding of the [French First Republic][2].
+It was also frequently known as the *French Revolutionary Calendar*, but this was a misnomer: year 1 of the calendar started on 22 September 1792, the day after the [abolition of the monarchy][1] and the founding of the [French First Republic][2].